Carding is the use of stolen credit or debit card information without authorization for making payments or for fraud.

 3. Advanced tracking tools: Blockchain analysis tools track crypto transactions.

-Fraud detection systems based on AI enable financial institutions to identify suspicious activity.
+AI-based fraud detection systems enable financial institutions to identify suspicious activity.

 Protection from carding includes: